Mind Games

 The fact that all of the “extras” on the street began chasing Walter and Peter could

-have felt less like an Inception knock-off if, again, it had all been of higher quality rather than an extremely poor man’s mash-up of The Matrix and Waltz with Bashir (at least for the dozen of us in the audience who saw Waltz with Bashir).
+have felt less like an Inception knock-off if, again, it had all been of higher quality and not an extremely poor man’s mash-up of The Matrix and Waltz with Bashir (at least for the dozen of us in the audience who saw Waltz with Bashir).
 We really needed more pop-cultural references if the sudden shift to Walking Dead territory on that rooftop was to be anything more than random — and not in the kind of sensibly nonsensical way that dreams can be random or someone’s imagination might naturally produce the fantastic, because most of what was occurring in Olivia’s head looked almost dully down-to-Earth.

 I don’t really blame the writers for the fact that the animation was so lacking that I’d rather have seen those sequences filmed in live action.
 Showrunners Jeff Pinkner and J.H.
 Wyman handled the teleplay, based on a story they wrote with Akiva Goldsman (the consulting producer and occasional director who’s had a hand in some of the

 series’ most significant episodes), and the script as delivered by the actors holds up from start to finish.
-Going inside Olivia’s head had great potential, although as I wrote in my last post Bell’s revival — particularly if he really is gone now — did strangely little to further the overall plot of the series, save for Olivia’s insights late in this episode unrelated to Bell.
+Going inside Olivia’s head had great potential, although as I wrote in my last post Bell’s revival — particularly if he really is gone now — did strangely little to further the overall plot, save for Olivia’s insights late in this episode unrelated to Bell.
 I’m all for still getting occasional case-of-the-week episodes, whether they end up impacting the larger continuity only tangentially or doing so substantially — introducing Over Here’s Lincoln Lee, say, or revealing Fauxlivia’s pregnancy; the so-called Pattern, after all, has always had to do with the bigger picture, and while there are fewer agents from the Other Side running around now that the endgame appears imminent the breakdown of the universes’ physical laws is only getting worse.
 Using such a pivotal figure in the show’s mythology as William Bell merely for an enjoyable detour before the season’s extended finale feels odd, however.
 Perhaps it was simply a nostalgic valedictory in case the series wasn’t renewed.

 My biggest surprise: Not even a hint of a last-second reprieve for Bell, at least that I could detect.
 The attempt to move his consciousness into the computer didn’t seem to work, and Walter said that Bell knew it never had a chance — despite which I expected to see the cliché of a pregnant pause at the monitor, followed by a belated on-screen query or other indication to the viewer that Bell was indeed there, unbeknownst to those in the lab, but no such luck.
 Of course we didn’t grok the save at the end of The Wrath of Khan until The Search for Spock, either, just as this first second coming of Bell was a mystery.